tomliptrot/tomliptrot.github.io/_posts/2019-11-19-4-Things-I-Learnt-at-ODSC-Europe-2019-(you-may-disagree-with-4).markdown

 I went to the [Open Data Science Conference](https://odsc.com/london/) in London last week.
 I really enjoyed it.
-There was lost of really practical, technical content.
-Not too much bullshit/sales and lots of up to date data science.
-I would really recommend it as a data scientist going to get up to date with some of the latest stools and techniques people are using.
+There was lots of really practical, technical content and not too much bullshit/sales and lots of up to date data science.
 Here are my four highlights:

 ## 1. NLP is having a pretty big moment:  we can all have a go!